Vitaliano Aguirre II: Career

-Aguirre sparked controversy after he pushed for state prosecutors, which he controls, to file cases against incumbent senator Leila de Lima, which led to de Lima's arrest on February 24, 2017.
+Aguirre sparked controversy after he pushed for state prosecutors, which he controlled, to file cases against incumbent senator Leila de Lima, which led to de Lima's arrest on February 24, 2017.
 Afterwards, in a two-page motion, prosecutors from the Department of Justice (DOJ), which Aguirre headed, asked the Muntinlupa Regional Trial Court (MCRTC) Branch 204 to consolidate and handle the three cases against the senator de Lima.
 Judge Juanita Guerrero, presiding judge of Branch 204, was the same judge who ordered de Lima's arrest.

 On June 8, 2017, Aguirre downgraded from murder to homicide the charges filed against CIDG members involved in the killing of Albuera, Leyte mayor Rolando Espinosa in 2016, sparking public outrage.
 CIDG Region 8 police chief Supt.
 Marvin Marcos, along with 18 others, were the main suspects of the killings.

 During the 2017 Marawi Crisis, Aguirre tagged various opposition senators, including Bam Aquino and Antonio Trillanes, along with others as masterminds of the siege, an accusation that would later be proved as fabrications.
 Aguirre claimed that the senators flew to Marawi and met with members of two influential local political clans a few days before the May 23 siege.
 Aguirre showed to the media a photo of the supposed meeting.
 However, Aguirre was apparently unaware that the photo of the alleged meeting in Marawi was posted on a Facebook fan page created by the President's supporters on May 13, or more than a week before terrorists mounted the attack.
-This accusation drew flak from the public especially those he named due to the lack of credibility of his claims and the fact that he picked the image which was first shared and posted on several pro-Duterte blogs and known sources of fake news, including dugongmaharlika.com and allthingspinoy.com.
-After the incident, Aguirre was labelled as the King of the Fake News from the citizens and other lawmakers.
-Aguirre was criticized for the act saying that Aguirre himself "willingly" amplified fake news "like a troll" against political opponents.
+Aguirre drew flak from the public especially those he named due to his false claims and the fact that he picked an image that was first shared and posted on several pro-Duterte blogs and known sources of fake news, including dugongmaharlika.com and allthingspinoy.com.
+After the incident, Aguirre was labelled as the King of Fake News by citizens and other lawmakers.
+Aguirre was criticized for saying that he "willingly" amplified fake news "like a troll" against political opponents.

 In September 2017, senator Risa Hontiveros caught justice secretary Aguirre drafting fabricated charges against her through text messages during a hearing on the deaths of minors caused by the Philippine Drug War, notably the brutal murder of Kian delos Santos.
 Aguirre's text messages instructed former Negros Oriental representative Jacinto Paras, a member of controversial group VACC, to 'expedite' cases against Hontiveros, a sitting senator who was seeking justice for the minors killed.
 The same tactic was used by Aguirre against senator Leila de Lima, which led to de Lima's arrest a few months past.
-Despite being caught and the evidences presented in halls of Senate, Aguirre still filed cases against Hontiveros in October.
+Despite being caught and the evidence presented in the Senate, Aguirre still filed cases against Hontiveros in October.